DevOps-MBSE/AaC/docs/docs/dev_guide/validation_plugins.md

 1. Keep the scope of the validator plugin small in scope; This allows for some flexibility and ease of testing the plugin.
 2. Use `arguments` to validate; This allows for some flexibility for what can be validated.
 3. Unit Tests are your friend; Using Unit Tests allows for better testing of the validator plugin itself.
-This will help in identifying issues or unforseen problems with the new plugin.
+This will help in identifying issues or unforeseen problems with the new plugin.